delanoyoder/TilingWindows/README.md

 ### Installing

-If you do not yet have a Common Lisp compiler on your system go to https://common-lisp.net/downloads and follow the instructions.
+If you do not yet have a Common Lisp compiler on your system go to https://common-lisp.net/downloads and follow the instructions for your given compiler flavor of choice.

 Once you have it installed you can download the files TilingWindows.lisp and test.lisp.